intellitrend/ias-frontend-module/docs/Documentation.md

 cp -R frontend/modules/ias /usr/share/zabbix/modules
 ```

-**Note:** If you are using Zabbix 6.4, rename the `manifest.v2.json` to `manifest.json`.
-This is required due to module schema changes in Zabbix 6.4 that are incompatible with previous versions.

-In the Zabbix frontend, the module can now be activated using `Administration`, `General`, `GUI` by clicking `Scan directory`.
+In the Zabbix frontend, the module can now be activated using `Administration`, `General`, `Modules` by clicking `Scan directory`.
 An entry called `Advanced Services Module` should appear in the list.
 Click on the red `Disabled` link to activate it.
 It should switch to a green `Enabled`.

 Now, a new main menu entry called `Advanced Services` should appear under `Services`.
 Note that the IAS backend needs to connect successfully to the Zabbix server at least once before the frontend module can be used.
 This is because it sets a global macro named `{$IRS_URL}`, which contains the URL by the Zabbix frontend and media type to connect to the backend.